MEET OUR TEAM

 Ivy believes in the awe-inspiring and healing powers of art-making.
 She has witnessed how art can become an alternative medium to create security and safe boundaries for anyone to express their inner self.
 She has confidence that every person has the capacity to unleash boundless possibilities and potential from within, through explorative self-awareness and art journeys.

-She often journeys with children processing complex traumatic events and are coping with life transitions.
-She has worked closely with families who had experienced abuse, separation and/or adoption to make sense of their world and regulate their emotions.
+She often journeys with children and youths with diverse needs, processing complex traumatic events, and are coping with life transitions.
+She has worked closely with families who had experienced/witnessed abuse, separation and/or adoption to make sense of their world and regulate their emotions.

 As a child’s natural environment plays a huge role in enabling and guiding their development, Ivy believes in approaching and working within systems such as families, parent/caregiver-child and sibling dynamics.
-She has previously facilitated family group and parent-child sessions to enhance bonding, communication and negotiation of family roles.
+She has previously facilitated family group, parent-child art therapy sessions and therapeutic workshops to increase awareness, encourage expression, negotiate family roles and improve relationships.

-Ivy is currently a part-time lecturer in the MA in Art Therapy Programme at LASALLE College of the Arts, University of the Arts Singapore.
+Ivy is an adjunct lecturer in the MA in Art Therapy Programme at LASALLE College of the Arts, University of the Arts Singapore.

 FOUNDER